The above is a daunting and difficult question. However, the simple answer is yes …possibly!

 One other thing to consider if you plan to sue the NHS is the Limitation Act 1980.
 This is basically a legal time limit, which means that a claim must be commenced within 36 months (3 years) of the injury or harm having occurred.
 There are exceptions to this rule and limitation is a complex area of law, so your best step is to contact an expert Medical Negligence Solicitor and enlist their specific legal advice on this subject and your current legal options.

 Via a free initial consultation, one of our expert NHS Negligence Solicitors will help to explore the question of can i sue the NHS for negligence, looking at your current evidence in order to establish whether the above conditions are met.
-If they think that your case meets the above criteria, and that you have a reasonable chance of making a successful claim, then we may agree to take on your case.
+If they think that your case meets the above criteria for suing the NHS, and that you have a reasonable chance of making a successful claim, then we may agree to take on your case and sue the NHS on your behalf.
+Our team of medical negligence solicitors have a wealth of expertise and experience in this type of claim, so you will be in very capable legal hands.

 How would I finance my compensation claim against the NHS?